OpenTreeOfLife/opentreeoflife.github.io/SSBworkshop2026.md

 </pre>

 This should print out some text that starts with "usage: git [--version] [--help] [-C <path>] [-c <name>=<value>]"
-<h3 id="Jupyter check">Jupyter check</h3>
+<h3 id="Jupyter check">Python check</h3>

 <pre>
-    jupyter notebook
+    python3
 </pre>

-This should open up a browser window that says "jupyter" at the top.
-If you click on 'new' in the upper right, there should be an option to create a python3 notebook.
+This should open up Python showing a version number starting with 3 and a prompt starting with >>>

-(You can close this window and close the terminal.)
+(You can use ctrl-D to exit python)

   <br>
 If theses checks work, then you are all set!